DataHand: History

 After the initial prototype was released in 1995, DataHand released the Professional and Professional II models with new bodies.
 The Professional II also has extended programming capabilities over the Professional, being able to record macros of keystrokes for convenient use.

 DataHand Systems, Inc. announced in early 2008 that it was ceasing to sell its keyboards.
 The company web site states that due to supplier issues, the company will not sell the DataHand keyboard "until a new manufacturer can be identified".
-In January 2009, the company's website started taking orders for a "limited number of new DataHand Pro II units.
+In January 2009, the company's website started taking orders for a "limited number of new DataHand Pro II units".
 Circa 19 April 2010, DataHand were out of stock.

+Revival

+In 2019, a longtime DataHand user going by the pseudonym JesusFreke released an open source DataHand-style device called the lalboard, with plastic parts manufacturable on a home 3D printer, hand-solderable circuit boards, and off-the-shelf magnets.
+The mechanism is essentially the same as the DataHand, using magnets for key return and optointerrupters to sense the movements of the keys.

+In 2023, another longtime DataHand user released a small-run production device called Svalboard, evolving the lalboard design into a manufacturable product.